karenongithub/stardew-ring-valley/README.md

 Elden Ring is a dark fantasy, action role-playing game.
 Elden Ring descends from the Souls series games, which are notorious for their difficulty.
 As opposed to Stardew Valley, there will be few to no friendly non-playable characters in Elden Ring as players combat escalatingly more difficult bosses and monsters to level up.

-The data analyst in this project has played neither games.
 Given the different tones of each game, a classifier model will be built to see if the games can be distinguished through their Reddit posts.

 ## Data Collection